TheWiseNoob/OMP/README.md

   You'll have to have everything used by the program before compiling.
 I've only tested this with the packages from the latest version of Arch Linux.
+  You will also need to move No_Cover.svg to /home/YOUR_HOME_DIRECTORY/.omp/ until I make an install script.

   ### Dependencies Include: